-Stripes for summer are the ideal combination of black and white.
+Monochrome tones and stripes for summer are ideal for keeping your summer wardrobe stylish yet simple.
 Even if you are a fully fledged black outfit aficionado, wearing black in the height of summer can feel a little odd.
-Not that there is anything wrong with wearing black in the summer time, but should you want to steer your style into new realms for the warmer weather, stripes are an ideal solution!
+Not that there is anything wrong with wearing black in the summer time, but learning how to wear classic monochrome tones for the warmer weather will help you to differentiate your summer wardrobe from your winter wardrobe.
 Over recent weeks I’ve noticed that I’ve established some sort of obsession with horizontal stripes.
 So much so that when it’s laundry time, all you see on my washing rack are stripes!
-But you can never have too many stripes, right?!
+But you can never have too many stripes or monochrome, right?!

 SHOP THE EDIT: Stripes for Summer